 Before you read more about North Bali, check out this post on what to know before traveling to Bali.

 Disclaimer: Headed to North Bali?
 This post contains affiliate links.
 If you click on them and make a purchase for your Indonesia travels, we receive a small commission.
 There is no additional cost to you.
 Appreciate the support.

 10 Best Things to Do in North Bali, Indonesia

 Sekumpul Waterfall is one of the best waterfalls to visit in Bali.
-It was the first waterfall that we visited and we were spoiled by its sheer beauty.
+It was the first waterfall that we visited and its sheer beauty spoiled us.
 You can’t help but awe at the stunning cascading falls that are 80 meters (260 feet) high.
 Plus, you’re in the middle of the jungle so there are lots of trees and plants everywhere.

 Check out our Sekumpul Waterfall guide to read about our experience.